async-profiler/async-profiler/README.md

   In lock profiling mode the top frame is the class of lock/monitor, and the counter is number of nanoseconds it took to enter this lock/monitor.

+  Two special event types are supported on Linux: hardware breakpoints and kernel tracepoints:
+  - `-e mem:<func>:[rwx]` sets read/write/exec breakpoint at function
+  `<func>`.
+The format of `mem` event is the same as in `perf-record`.
+  Execution breakpoints can be also specified by the function name, e.g. `-e malloc` will trace all calls of native `malloc` function.
+  - `-e trace:<id>` sets a kernel tracepoint.
+It is possible to specify tracepoint symbolic name, e.g. `-e syscalls:sys_enter_open` will trace all `open` syscalls.

 * `-i N` - sets the profiling interval, in nanoseconds.
 Only CPU active time is counted.
 No samples are collected while CPU is idle.
 The default is 1000000 (1ms).